fqantonio/aqua/README.md

 ## Vessel Design & Function

-This **1.2-meter-long catamaran** is intended for use in calm, inland waters during good weather conditions.
+This **1.2-meter-long catamaran** is intended for use in calm, inland waters during good weather conditions with 50 cm waves.
 It is autonomous and carries a structure to transport sensors for gathering local physical and chemical data.

 ## Vision and Impact